 Anderson heavily toured Canada, the United States, and Europe, becoming one of the most famous magicians of his time.

 Besides these two, plenty of other magicians have significantly contributed to the world of magic.
 One notable figure is Alexander Hermann (1844-1896), who became the ideal model of a magician.

 Courtesy of Alexander, a magician was perceived as a man with thick wavy hair, a top hat, a goatee, and a tailcoat.

 Another notable magician is Harry Houdini, who took his stage name from Robert Houdin.
 Houdini developed many stage magic tricks based on escapology, making him extremely popular and achieving tremendous commercial success in his career.

 Houdini is one of the most recognized names in the magic world and the entire show business.

-Over the years, performance magic has evolved, and now it has not only become a staple in Broadway theaters but it has also found its way into our televisions.
+Over the years, performance magic has evolved, and now it has become a staple in Broadway theaters and found its way into our televisions.